kubernetes-retired/kubernetes-anywhere/README.md

 docker run --interactive --tty --volumes-from=kube-tools-secure-config weaveworks/kubernetes-anywhere:tools bash -l
 ```

-Setting up SkyDNS requires a different version of the manisfest, which had been provided in tools container, please use it like this:
+Setting up SkyDNS requires a different version of the manifest, which is provided in the tools container.
+You can use it like this:

 ```
 # kubectl create -f kube-system-namespace.yaml
 namespace "kube-system" created